lgmoneda/data-science-management/docs/people-management/from-sr-to-lead.md

 title: From Senior to Lead Data Scientist and ML Engineer
 parent: People
 nav_order: 5
-description: The transition from a Senior to a Lead Data Scientist or Machine Learning Engineer is not trivial and include a phase change in a career.
-We discuss the main levers one have to develop towards it.
+description: The first step into technical leadership requires a different set of skills.
+We explore the levers to scale impact via the technical dimension.
 image: https://lgmoneda.github.io/data-science-management/images/people/victory-samothrace-data-sci.png
 ---